100 iconic moments from music history

 Frank Sinatra gives birth to concept albums

-Chuck Berry releases Maybellene
+Chuck Berry releases 'Maybellene'

 "Maybellene," a rock version of a Western fiddle tune, was Chuck Berry's first big hit.
-The song, released in 1955, is widely considered to be one of the world's first rock 'n' roll tracks.
+The song, released in 1955, is widely considered to be one of the world's earliest rock 'n' roll tracks.

 Elvis Presley thrusts his hips on TV

 His racy hip thrusts sparked controversy during Elvis Presley's performance of "Hound Dog" on "The Milton Berle Show" in June 1956.
 Fans loved it, but critics blasted the pelvis-shaking dance moves as vulgar, according to PBS.

 Harry Belafonte's 'Calypso' sells more than 1 million copies

 The LP album "Calypso," featuring Harry Belafonte's version of the Jamaican folk song "Day-O (The Banana Boat Song)," was released in 1956.
 It became the first record album to sell more than 1 million copies in a single year.